 Virus scan Perform a full virus scan every week to catch viruses that might have slipped through unnoticed.
 Most antivirus products have a scheduling feature to keep track of this automatically.
 Monthly Hardware cleanup Thoroughly clean the outside of your computer.
-Software updates updates Use Windows Updates to fix operating system bugs and improve performance.
-Als sure to check for driver updates for your hardware and new versions of your favor programs.
+Software updates Use Windows Updates to fix operating system bugs and improve performance.
+Also, be sure to check for driver updates for your hardware and new versions of your favorite programs.
 Windows Update Run Windows Update monthly to install updates.
-Hard disk diagnostic Sometimes a failing hard disk can be caught beforehand by using Hard Disk Diagnostic.
-Yearly System Recovery In time, your system might still get bogged down, depending on the computed use System Recovery to wipe your Windows operating system installation restoring it to the original configuration when you first started your system. backup of important data files before proceeding with a System Recovery.
-See System Recovery on page 24 for further details.
+Hard disk diagnostic Sometimes a failing hard disk can be caught beforehand by using Hard Disk Diagno Yearly System Recovery In time, your system might still get bogged down, depending on the computer usage.
+Use System Recovery to wipe your Windows operating system installation clean, restoring it to the original configuration when you first started your system.
+Make a backup of important data files before proceeding with a System Recovery .
+See System Recovery on page 29 for further details.
 As needed Backing up your data Use CD or DVD recording software that is installed on your computer to create (or "burn") backup discs of important information, including personal files, e-mail messages, and website bookmarks.
 You can also move data to an external hard disk drive.